 What Is Workers’ Compensation?
 Lessons I Learned From a Lizard

-Most large companies are careful to offer workers’ comp to employees, but the smaller outfits may not be so forthcoming.
+Most large companies are careful to offer workers’ comp to employees, but smaller outfits may not be so forthcoming.

 Over the course of a few days, Walmart transformed.
 Beach towels and boogie boards gave way to pencils, folders, and backpacks.
 Overnight, I got reassigned from the garden section to grocery.
 The change proved disastrous — or at least comical.